Here is a quick summary of a number of the key ideas in this piece:

 safer than being healthy and unencumbered.

-In fact, if one form of addiction is taken away, it is common for people to
+In fact, as many treatment centers know all too well, if one form of addiction is taken away, it is common for people to

 migrate to another addiction.